Miltonly/Streets/Caverhill Crescent

 What kinds of homes are on Caverhill Crescent?

-The street is almost entirely detached homes, mostly built in the 1990s and early 2000s.
-Lots are established with mature trees, offering more space than newer infill developments.
+The street consists entirely of detached homes, all built in a similar era.
+Lots are established, offering more mature landscaping than newer subdivisions.

 Which schools serve Caverhill Crescent?

-Public elementary catchment includes Irma Coulson PS and Tiger Jeet Singh PS, both a five-minute drive.
-Catholic elementary is Our Lady of Fatima Catholic ES.
-Secondary students attend Milton District High School (public) or Bishop P.F.
-Reding Catholic SS (Catholic).
+Public elementary draws to Irma Coulson PS or Tiger Jeet Singh PS, both a five-minute drive; Catholic elementary is Our Lady of Fatima CES.
+Secondary catchment includes Milton District High School and Bishop P.F.
+Reding Catholic SS.

 How far is Caverhill Crescent from Toronto?